linkdevelopment/FilePicker_Android/README.md

 ```
 ### Capture photo

-To capture image we need to get instance of PickFilesFactory by passing FileTypes.IMAGE_CAMERA to getInstance() method.
+To capture images we need to get an instance of PickFilesFactory by passing FileTypes.IMAGE_CAMERA to getInstance() method.

 ```kotlin
 pickFilesFactory = PickFilesFactory(